 Venice Studio Arts Program (Summer)

-The Venice Studio Arts Program now offers students an unparalleled opportunity to refine their skills and find inspiration in a city whose name is synonymous with visual art during the summer term.
-The program is based at Boston University’s new center near Campo Santa Margherita, which includes studio space, classrooms, and administrative offices.
-Students also profit from art history lectures that are held on site in Venice’s grand piazze, churches, and museums.
-During the six-week program, students in Venice will take two courses of their choice in painting, drawing, or Italian art history.
+The Venice Studio Arts Program offers students an unparalleled opportunity to refine their skills during the summer term and find inspiration in a city whose name is synonymous with visual art.
+The program is based at Boston University’s beautiful center near Campo Santa Margherita, which includes studio space, classrooms, and administrative offices.
+Students also profit from art history lectures that are held on site in Venice’s grand piazzas, churches, and museums.
+During the six-week program, students in Venice will take two courses of their choice in painting, drawing, graphic design, or Italian art history.
 No background in Italian language is required and all courses are taught in English.

 Students choose two of the following four-credit courses.
 All students must enroll for a total of eight credits.

 CAS AH 354: Venetian Renaissance Art and Architecture (4 credits)

 This course explores the development of Venetian visual culture from the thirteenth century through the end of the sixteenth century.
 Lectures take place in different locations each day and emphasize the importance of seeing and understanding works of art in the physical and historical context for which they were originally created.
 Therefore, class time will consist of visits to important public spaces, churches, and monuments (as well as some important galleries and museums) in Venice.
 Syllabus

 Includes weekly projects focused around capturing the light and space that we see around us in the complex and compelling city of Venice.
 Different materials and approaches allow students to practice a range of different ways to translate what they see in front of them in an expressive way on the page.
 Working with color, light and design will be addressed through both experiential work and historical and contemporary examples.
 Syllabus